LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/html/structure.rst

 .. note::

    Spacing and tabs helps many programmers read through theirs and their colleagues' code.
-   Be aware that doing so in HTML can effect how the browser renders the page in rare instances.
+   Be aware that doing so in HTML can affect how the browser renders the page in rare instances.

 Check Your Understanding
 ------------------------